IKIM-Essen/ClusterDocs/docs/course/class-02-workflows.md

 Use a workflow engine to describe dependencies and submit scientific work through Slurm.
 Do not keep a large workflow running as ordinary processes on an SSH gateway.
-Class 6 teaches the ready-now managed Snakemake path; Class 7 documents the not-yet-released managed Nextflow path.
+Class 6 teaches the ready-now managed Snakemake path; Class 7 teaches the ready-now managed Nextflow path.

 The first safe question is always a non-mutating dry run.
 For Snakemake: